Our annual conference explored the latest data innovations, trends, and best practices in digital video

 Moderator: Chris Ariens (TV/Media Editor & Director of Video at ADWEEK)

-Panelists: Felix Zeng (Head of Programmatic at IBM Watson Advertising), Bill Wheaton (EVP and Chief Strategy Officer at Akamai), Jason DeMarco (VP, Programmatic & Audience Solutions at A+E Networks), Kelly Anderson (VP Data Protection & Privacy at Ericsson)
+Panelists: Felix Zeng (Head of Programmatic at IBM Watson Advertising), Bill Wheaton (EVP and Chief Strategy Officer at Akamai), Jason DeMarco (VP, Programmatic & Audience Solutions at A+E Networks), Kelley Anderson (VP Data Protection & Privacy at Ericsson)

 In light of GDPR, panelists discussed the increased need for informed explicit consent and why reducing ambiguity in data collection is critical not only in Europe but also of imminent importance for the rest of the world.
 Brand safety is a two-way street for both the demand and sell sides, and rather than “hypertargeting” audiences, advertisers might do better by making ads more relevant.
 Blockchain holds promise but needs to evolve much more for true impact.